Minister: Ukraine aims to develop air-to-air combat drones

 Ukraine has purchased drones like the Fly Eye, a small unmanned aerial vehicle used for intelligence, battlefield surveillance and reconnaissance.

-“And the next stage, now that we are more or less equipped with reconnaissance drones, is strike drones,” Federov said.
+“And the next stage, now that we are more or less equipped with reconnaissance drones, is strike drones,” Fedorov said.
 “These are both exploding drones and drones that fly up to three to 10 kilometers and hit targets.”

 He predicted “more missions with strike drones” in the future, but would not elaborate.
 “We are talking there about drones, UAVs, UAVs that we are developing in Ukraine.
 Well, anyway, it will be the next step in the development of technologies,” he said.

-Note: This version has been corrected to show the transliteration of minister’s surname is Fedorov, not Federov.